AlxHnr/chicken-builder/README.md

 ### ch-module

-It is comparable to CHICKEN's build-in module, but is much simpler.
-It unifies modules with units.
+It is pretty much like CHICKEN's 'module', but with the difference that it unifies modules with units.
 The dependency generator will search your src/ directory for such definitions and generate rules to build stand alone compilation units from them.
 The build process also ensures that all